What to eat the night before a long run?

 Some of you may think that this one seems strange, but it sure works for me.
 If you are lactose-intolerant, you want to ensure you use lactose-free cheese or avoid it altogether.
 The last thing we want is a GI issue during our long run.

 However, I make my own homemade pizza instead of ordering out.
-This way, I know every little last thing in it and can cater to my specific needs and likes.
+This way, I know every little last thing in it and can cater to my needs and likes.

 When adding toppings, use whatever your stomach is used to processing.
 This is where you could add a bit of protein if you’d like, but the main event is the simple-carbs crust.